ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 - "Learn common errors and pitfalls that come up when loading detections"
 keypoints:
 - "Its important to handle errors when they come up as they can have implications on detections"
-- "OTN finishes off detections Issues by running Matching and sensor tag processing"
+- "OTN finishes off detections Tickets by running Matching and sensor tag processing"
 ---

 ## Process workflow